-The room selected for the examination was not always a quiet one, and many distracting noises can be heard on the tapes.
-On occasion a room was selected had such poor acoustics that it affected the quality of the recordings.
+The room selected for the examination was not always a quiet one, and many distracting noises can be heard on the tapes such as traffic, building work and lawn mowers.
+On occasion a room was selected which had such poor acoustics that it affected the quality of the recordings.
 It is requested that a quiet room with good acoustics be used for the examination.
 Candidates were also distracted by people moving in/out or around the exam room.
 This situation is always disadvantageous to the candidate and must be avoided.
 Mobile Phones